clebert/aws-simple-example/README.md

 ![][ci-badge]

-A Parcel+React+TypeScript project to demonstrate the use of [`aws-simple`][aws-simple].
+A Parcel+React+TypeScript app to demonstrate the use of [`aws-simple`][aws-simple].

 ## Description

-Essentially, this example project consists of a React component that retrieves text from a Lambda function using a `React.useEffect` hook and displays it.
+Essentially, this example app consists of a React component that retrieves text from a Lambda function using a `React.useEffect` hook and displays it.
 Parcel is used for bundling and TypeScript as language.
 You can see the deployed website [here][website].

-The following app config can be used as a template for your own Parcel project:
+The following app config can be used as a template for your own Parcel app:

 ```js
 exports.default = {